To learn more about Bark's Screen Time & Web Filtering click here.

 NOTE: Do NOT logout of the Bark for Kids app, or monitoring will be impacted.

-Last step: Set your Time Zone in your Parent Dashboard
+LAST STEP: Set your Time Zone in your Dashboard.

 Now you can tap the Home button on your child's device and set it aside.

 Consider talking to your child about Bark and why the Bark Kids app / VPN needs to remain installed.
 We also have added uninstall protection to the Bark for Kids app, so that it can only be uninstalled with your Bark parent/guardian password.

 Don't worry, if somehow the app stops working or is deleted, we'll notify you via email, text, and/or the parent app.

 Managing Screen Time & Web Filtering Rules

-Manage web filters, block apps, and more from your Bark parent dashboard.
+Manage web filters, block apps, and more from your Bark dashboard.
 Click here for more information on managing your child's Screen Time & Web Filtering: